-828829 Provost and Senior Vice President for Academic Affairs prospective candidates, chairs, deans, and members of college and department RTP committees.
-The recommendation regarding RTP.
+Provost and Senior Vice President for Academic Affairs

+The Provost provides oversight for the university's RTP process, establishes the annual calendar of the RTP cycle, provides training for committees, chairs, and deans, and distributes relevant information to prospective candidates, chairs, deans, and members of college and department RTP committees.
+The Provost shall review the candidate's file, including all prior evaluations, and make a final recommendation regarding RTP.
 The President has the authority to make final decisions for the university with respect to reappointment, tenure, and promotion.
 The President may delegate this authority to the Provost.